peertube-viewer/peertube-viewer-rs/docs/src/config.md

 ------

-The config file is written in [TOML](https://github.com/toml-lang/toml) An example of config file with all configuration option showed can be obtained with `peertube-viewer-rs --print-full-example-config`
+The config file is written in [TOML](https://github.com/toml-lang/toml) An example of config file with all configuration option showed is available [lower](#full-configuration) or can be obtained with `peertube-viewer-rs --print-full-example-config`

 Format
 ------